SAP-archive/teched2020-CX260/exercises/exercise-2/README.md

 ### Step 1: Product Comparison Module

 As we're planning to build multiple components and services for this feature, we'll wrap the code in a feature module.
-The feature module will be used as a single entry point to the feature, so that it can be conveniently added to the AppModule.
+The feature module will be used as a single entry point to the feature, so that it can be conveniently added to the `AppModule`.

-You can use the [Angular CLI to _generate_](https://angular.io/cli/generate) the feature module `ProductComparisonModule`, by running the following command:
+You can use the [Angular CLI to generate](https://angular.io/cli/generate) the feature module `ProductComparisonModule`, by running the following command:

 ```
 ng g m product-comparison